Terabit-Ethernet/dcPIM/README.md

 ```
 ###  Run Simulation Results

 Running different workloads takes different amount of time.
-Here are estimation of running time for each workload:
+Here is the estimation of running time for each workload:

 ```
 IMC10 (aditya):   15 mins